 The 2017 NZPSA Conference will be hosted by the University of Otago in Dunedin on 29 November - 1 December.

-Further details will be released in early 2017.
+Further details will be released at the end of April 2017.

 WOMEN Talking Politics